allan-gadelha/ibm-python-project-data-engineering-practice/README.md

 - **script/**: Directory containing Python script(s) for performing the Web Scraping process.
   - **webscraping_movies.py**: Python script for ETL process practice.

+### Accessing Databases using Python Practice

+The `Accessing Databases with Python Practice` directory contains practice code for Accessing Databases with Python processes.
+It includes the following components:

+- **data/**: Directory containing the csv file that we'll use to load the contents on the database.
+- **database/**: Directory containing the created database
+- **scripts/**: Directory containing Python script for performing the Accessing Databases with Python process

 ## Requirements

 Make sure you have the following Python packages installed: